Trusts & Family Investment Company Planning

 Common scenarios

-Using trusts to protect assets for children or grandchildren and control how and when capital is distributed.
+Using trusts to ring-fence assets for children or grandchildren and control how and when capital is distributed.

 Inheritance tax mitigation